-This track is relatively flat but requires several river crossings as it follows an old tramline through the spectacular Waitawheta Gorge.
+This track is relatively flat and follows an old tramline through the spectacular Waitawheta Gorge.

 The history of gold mining in the area has left many pack tracks and tramlines which can now be walked.
 Choose 1-2 hour walks, or combine them for a full and challenging day's walk.